aashishvanand/Weatherstation/README.md

 ##Php Script
 As you have the option to install a wamp server in pi its really easy to connect PHP with MySQL in a pi or you can do it as in our case to make a request from the Python (Pi) to the Dedicated Wamp Server to handle the request.
 You need to place the Php folder to your /etc/var/www/html/temperature/ make sure to add the database parameters according to your database db_location, db_user, db_password, db_name <br>
 Php handles all the request to store all the values sent from the raspberry pi to database.
-It also is responsible for providing the values from the database to android application
+It also is responsible for providing the values from the database to android application.
+If any Doubts in setting up a wamp server <a href="https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu"/> should help you.

 ##Database Creation
-We use MySql as our primary database this could be either in the same raspberry pi or as in our case a dedicated server to store the records.
+We use MySql as our primary database this could be either in the same pi that records the temperature or as in our case a dedicated server to store the records.
 The create table command with the fields is listed down <br>
 <b>create table temperature( id int(11) primary key auto_increment,temperature varchar(10), pressure varchar(10),
 seapressure varchar(10), humidity varchar(10), latitude varchar(10), longitude varchar(10),
 altitude varchar(10), lightintensity varchar(10), co2 varchar(10), rainfall varchar(10), time datetime);<b>